-The lawsuit alleges that AMC movie theaters are failing to provide properly functioning audio description technology.
-When properly working, audio description technology enables people who are blind or low vision to participate in and enjoy the experience of going to the movies.
+Audio description technology enables people who are blind or low-vision to participate in and enjoy the experience of going to the movies.
 This technology lets these movie-goers know what is happening in scenes without dialogue or scenes with significant visual elements.
 To use audio description at the movies, an individual wears a headset and listens to an audio description track that contains narration of the visual elements of the movie that is synchronized with the movie.
 Movie studios create the audio description tracks and provide them to AMC and other theaters.
-Without audio description, individuals who are blind or low vision watching a movie do not know what is happening in scenes without dialogue and can misinterpret the meaning of other scenes.
+Without audio description, individuals who are blind or low-vision watching a movie do not know what is happening in scenes without dialogue and can misinterpret the meaning of other scenes.

 Plaintiffs, represented by Disability Rights Advocates and Rosen Bien Galvan & Grunfeld, LLP, brought suit in 2016 after blind individuals throughout the country reported frequent equipment failures and incorrect device set-up at AMC theaters.
 Although AMC had audio description equipment in most of its theaters, service was unreliable and many individuals went to enjoy a movie only to find that the audio description device that AMC gave them did not work when the movie began.